2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 A few honest patterns we see at our Hutchinson dealership:

-- Customers who tow boats or sleds regularly almost always pick a Gladiator
+• Customers who tow boats or sleds above 5,000 lbs regularly almost always pick a Gladiator

-- Customers who want a 392 V8 or a 4xe plug-in are buying a Wrangler — those engines aren’t available in Gladiator
+• Customers who want a V8 Jeep are buying a Moab 392 Wrangler — that engine isn’t available in Gladiator

 Best advice: come drive both.
 Jay Malone CDJR keeps both Wranglers and Gladiators in stock, and we can usually arrange back-to-back test drives in 30 minutes.
 The size difference becomes obvious immediately.
 The towing/bed value becomes obvious when you see them parked next to each other.
 Pick the one that fits your life, not the one that sounds cooler on paper.